 4. Nourishes The Skin

 Evening primrose oil is known to have essential nutrients and antioxidants that do not improve the health of your scalp and hair but also nourish the skin (2).
-When applied to your head, it may improve the scalp skin and promote the growth of new hair.
+When applied to your head, it may improve scalp health and promote the growth of new hair.
 Massaging the scalp may also improve the blood flow in the scalp, which could potentially aid hair growth (7).

 5. Increases Antioxidants